pecheylauren02/mp5_posh_portables/README.md

 **Value to User**

-This is useful to users as they might have a very specific product in mind e.g. a new bee hive, and they can easily navigate to the 'kit' category and find what they need.
+This is useful to users as they might have a very specific product in mind e.g. a new keyboard, and they can easily navigate to the 'keyboards' category and find what they need.
 Allows purchases to be made quickly and easily with intuitive user journeys through the site and a number of different ways to navigate to the products section.

 </details>